Hospital Preparedness Program

 HPP enhances the ability of hospitals and health care systems to prepare for and respond to bioterrorism and other public health emergencies.
 Program areas include interoperable communication systems, bed tracking, fatality management planning and hospital evacuation planning.
 HPP funds have been used to improve bed and personnel surge capacity, decontamination capabilities, isolation capacity, pharmaceutical supplies, as well as training, education, drills and exercises.

-HPP prepares the health care system to save lives through the development of regional health care coalitions (HCCs).
-These coalitions incentivize diverse and often competitive health care organizations with differing priorities and objectives to work together by collaborating to ensure that each member has the necessary medical equipment and supplies, real-time information, communication systems, and trained health care personnel to respond to an emergency.
-These regional efforts help each patient receive the right care at the right place at the right time.
+In Connecticut, HPP prepares the health care system to save lives through the development of the Connecticut Healthcare Coalition, a statewide organization representing hospitals, public health, EMS, emergency management, and other organizations.
+This coalition incentivizes diverse and often competitive health care organizations with differing priorities and objectives to work together by collaborating to ensure that each member has the necessary medical equipment and supplies, real-time information, communication systems, and trained health care personnel to respond to an emergency.
+The work of the Connecticut Healthcare Coalition helps ensure that patients receive the right care at the right place at the right time.

 ASPR Health Care Readiness in Action: Stories From the Field